 In February 2000, the Company, through its wholly owned subsidiary CCEL BIO-THERAPIES, Inc., entered into a research agreement with the University of South Florida at Tampa to collaborate on a technology for the potential treatment of a number of debilitating degenerative diseases.
 The research project is to be conducted at the University's laboratory facilities.
 In March 2000, the Company transferred \$200,000 to CCEL BIO-THERAPIES, Inc. to meet its funding commitment.
 CCEL BIO-THERAPIES, Inc. and the University are co-assignees of a filed patent application covering the technology.
-An application has been made for federal grants (SBIR and STTR research grants) on behalf of the Company and CCEL BIO-THERAPIES, Inc. In addition, an application is being filed for a State of Florida I-4 matching grant.
-If the grants are approved an additional \$100,000 per grant will be received, which would further research.
+An application has been made for federal grants (SBIR and STTR research grants) on behalf of the Company and CCEL BIO-THERAPIES, Inc. If the grants are approved an additional \$100,000 per grant will be received, which would further research.
+In addition, the application for a State of Florida I-4 matching grant has been approved for \$100,000, which will be used for research.
 The Company has been granted worldwide marketing rights for any product developed as a result of this research program.
 Under the terms of the agreement, the University will receive standard royalty payments on any product sales.

 On April 6, 2000, the Company signed an agreement to establish CRYO-CELL Europe.
 Under the terms of the agreement, the Company has licensed the marketing rights to Europe for the Company's U-CordTM program.
 In return for the marketing rights and technology transfer the Company will receive \$1,400,000.
-As of May 31, 2000 the Company received \$200,000.
-The scheduled payments of \$1,200,000 commenced July 1, 2000 with the receipt of an additional \$200,000 payment.
-The remaining payments (\$1,000,000) are due in full by July 1, 2001.
+As of August 31, 2000 the Company received \$800,000 per the contract schedule.
+The remaining payments (\$600,000) are due in full by July 1, 2001 but will likely be paid by November 2000.
 The Company will also receive an on-going percentage of the revenues generated from the European operations.